Joseph A. Immordino, Jr. Ch, DBS, MATS, CT

 Thankfully, God takes our junk and makes good out of it.
 He takes our weakness and shows his strength.
 As an adult, I have had the opportunity to help countless people through their journey.

 I have three decades of experience as a funeral director, death investigator, autopsy technician, hospice chaplain, hospice bereavement counselor, grief support group facilitator, and individual grief counselor.
-I have created an online support program that you can participate in from the comfort and safety of your own home.
+Along with individual and group programs, I have created an online support program that you can participate in from the comfort and safety of your own home.
 I get to help people wherever they are.

 The sad truth is approximately three million people will die in the United States this year.
 Statistics show each deceased individual leaves behind between 3 to 5 grieving loved ones, with approximately 10 percent of those left behind suffering from complicated grief.
 Out of all those individuals on their grief journey, very few will seek help.

 Wherever you live, and wherever you are in your walk through loss, let us walk with you.